Nicole D Powell

 Mathematics, Computer and Natural Sciences

-Dr. Nicole Damico Powell is an Assistant Clinical Professor with the Physician Assistant Studies program and the Division of Mathematics, Computer and Natural Sciences at Ohio Dominican University.
+Dr. Nicole Damico Powell is the Academic Coordinator for the Physician Assistant Studies program and the Division of Mathematics, Computer and Natural Sciences at Ohio Dominican University.